xdep/BlackNET/README.md

     - CSRF Protection
     - Session Hijacking Protection
     - XSS Protection
+    - send and recive are now protected by xWAF
     - Added viewuploads.php to view uploads folder
     - Better and Faster Connection Method
     - Check if Client is from USB Infection